College Basketball Pick & Betting Predictions

 One very strong recommendation we can give you here at ATS is to focus on certain conferences.
 Maybe focus on conferences that are in your geographic area or that you have a particular interest in.
 Don’t try to handicap 350 teams when you can be an expert on 40-50 teams.

 It is also important to know what the different bet types are for college basketball so that you can make informed wagers.
-These are all very similar to the NBA, with a couple notable exceptions.
+These are all very similar to the NBA, with a couple of notable exceptions.
 The first is that college is two halves instead of four quarters.
 The next is that the gaps between college basketball teams vary greatly, so you will see larger spreads and bigger money lines because there are some big lines, especially during non-conference play.

 With that, let’s survey the college basketball bet types and shed some light on what they mean.